University Foundation Certificate Fastrack: Access to Secondary Initial Teacher Training in Higher Education

 - Take advantage of a free course that will give you the skills, understanding and confidence to progress onto a secondary education initial teacher training degree;

 - Take the fear out of academic study with training in essential study skills like note-taking, essay writing and exam techniques, plus an introduction to IT;

 - Guarantee yourself the offer of a place on a specified secondary education undergraduate initial teacher training programme.

-Fastrack is an intensive, free 36-week Access to Higher Education programme for adults, designed to give you the skills and knowledge to prepare yourself for entry to a specified secondary education initial teacher training degree at Edge Hill University.
+Fastrack is an intensive, free 36-week Access to Higher Education programme for adults.
+It is designed to give you the skills and knowledge to enter a specified secondary education initial teacher training degree at Edge Hill University.
 Successful completion will enable you to start a full-time secondary education initial teacher training degree from the following September.
 The first 30 weeks of the programme are delivered on a part-time basis, with the final six weeks delivered full-time.

 Edge Hill University

 Ideally you will be educated to A/AS level (or equivalent) or have relevant work experience plus have a GCSE (grade C or above) in a subject area you would like to teach and have a strong interest in teaching future generations.

 You should be able to demonstrate an awareness of your chosen career pathway.
 Ideally this will have been achieved by having some experience in a relevant setting, through employment, volunteering or observation.

 All applicants to teacher training programmes also have to undergo Disclosure and Barring Service (DBS, previously CRB) Enhanced Disclosure and medical clearance which we will organise for you.

 The application process for October 2015 entry will open in spring 2015.